Fix For Default Parameter Value Not Compile Time Constant Error

 DateTime with Default Keyword Solution

-DateTime.Now is not the correct default paramter for the DateTime object.
+DateTime.Now is not the correct default parameter for the DateTime object.
 This is like Color is also a struct type.
-So in order for DateTime to have a default state all it’s variables inside the struct also need to be in their default state.
-We can see below the follow code snippet and image that show default values for the DateTime struct.
-Default keyword is available in C# 7.1 and above.
+So for DateTime to have a default state all its variables inside the struct also need to be in their default state.
+We can see below the following code snippet and image that show default values for the DateTime struct.
+The default keyword is available in C# 7.1 and above.

 DateTime defaultDateTime = default;